Timebutt/magicq-manual/docs/manual-multi-console.md

         </p>
     </div>
     <div class="section">
-        ### 33.2.2.&nbsp;Configuring which consoles Playback sync to which consoles
+        ### 33.2.2.
+Configuring which consoles Playback sync to which consoles
         <p>
             When there are multiple consoles on a network, it may be that consoles are controlling different network universes and therefore there may be more than one master console sending synchronisation information on the network.